Bruce W. Harris 1991

 In gold mining, I have spent many years mining in California's Grass Valley and Mother Lode areas.
 My first experience of actually living for many months on a claim and seriously learning the gold trade, was on the N. F. Yuba River out of Brownsville, California.

 My father knew of a mining operation there where I could learn the profession.
-The location was a section of river on the N. F. Yuba river owned by the noted Bill Crestman of of Quartzsite, La Paz County, Arizona.
+The location was a section of river on the N. F. Yuba river owned by the noted Bill Chrestman [William W. “Bill” Chrestman 1915-1989] of Quartzsite, La Paz County, Arizona.
 Most of the mining going on there was gold dredging.
 Everything from 4 to 8 inch dredges were operating up and down the claim section.
 There were other types of mining equipment among the miners, but mostly for spare time and not used in the daily routine.
 Since most dredging is done in teams, this gave a few miners a chance for their own handiwork.

 A personal friend and fellow mining enthusiast, Robert Jacobsen; from Dallas, Texas; joined me on this mining endeavor.
 We joined teams working a 5 inch dredge on a percentage basis to start.

-A short time later we were nicknamed the "Texas Rangers" by Mr. Crestman and his family.
-My love for gold really started here under Mr. Crestman.
+A short time later we were nicknamed the "Texas Rangers" by Mr. Chrestman and his family.
+My love for gold really started here under Mr. Chrestman.
 His help and understanding was truly inspirational.
-To him and his charming wife, I give my love and respect.
+To him and his charming wife Thelma, I give my love and respect.
+I later found out that Mr. Chrestman had been in treasure & prospecting magazines since 1951 with mason jars full of gold nuggets.

 Owner / Mining Consultant